cgomesu/website/_posts/2022-07-18-forge-xmage-mtg.md

 ---

 # Changelog
 **July 25th, 2022**: Fix typos.
 Add info about intellectual property.
+Expand on Forge's early development history with additional info from one of the core devs.
 {:.notice--info }

 **July 22nd, 2022**: Publication of the original article